New Microfinance Products

 Urban Collab Lab: Kampala

-Working with Little Cloud Collective to organize and facilitate a two-day workshop that taught user-centered design to students from Women In Technology Uganda, while exlporing topics related to health, safety, and culture in Kampala.
+Working with Little Cloud Collective to organize and facilitate a two-day workshop introducing user-centered design to students from Women In Technology Uganda, while exlporing the themes of health, safety, and culture in Kampala.

 Making Mobile Devices Accessible